rootdraws/district0x-Grant-Farms/README.md

 * 70% will be contributed to the Grant Farm of the Contributor's Choice.

 I will lead this project, and on the 31st of January, I will distribute the Liquid Grant Value of $SKULL available in the Grant Farm Wallet.

+First Time Challenge participants / winners, will not be required to use a profit share method.

+<b>Grant Farm Objectives for the January $SKULL Challenge:</b>
+* To increase the skill levels of the artists who participate in the challenge, as well as their business skills.
+I'd like to see the grant funds go out to <b>1-3 People</b>.
+* To increase the base assets of the $SKULL Grant Farm by providing .3 ETH worth of liquidity to the Farm.

+Current Value of the $SKULL Grant Farm:
+* 5146 $SKULL
+* 1 $ETH

+Current Liquid Grant Funds in $SKULL Grant Farm:
+* 2214 $SKULL

 .:.